 PH 302 Introduction to Biostatistics (1)

-The course focuses on descriptive statistics, basic probability concepts, probability distributions, estimation, hypothesis testing, correlation and simple linear regression and the application of these methods in the medical and health fields.
+The course focuses on descriptive statistics, principles of exploratory data analysis, basic probability, hypothesis testing, correlation, simple linear regression, and the basics of the analysis of variance.
+All examples are directed towards application of these methods in the medical and health fields.

 PH 303 Environmental Health Sciences (1)

 The course offers a broad background introduction to the analysis of the health consequences of exposure to air, weather, food, the workplace and other special environments potentially contaminated by biologic, chemical and physical agents.

 This course introduces the science of epidemiology and its uses, including measures of disease occurrence, common sources and types of data, important study designs and sources of error in epidemiologic studies.

 PH 305 Programming for Statistical Analysis (1)

 This an introductory course to programming for statistical analysis using SAS.
 Topics include data management, descriptive statistics, tests of association and reports.

 PH 310-311-312 Foundations in Public Health Courses (1)